M2QF/weather-modelisation/README.md

-# weather-modelisation
+# Weather modelisation
-Machine learning project that aims to model weather conditions in Paris
+Machine learning project that aims to model weather conditions in Paris.